 Essentially the French version of steak and fries, steak-frites is the perfect meal choice when you can’t make sense of that French menu but you’re ravenous.
 Just don’t tell the Belgians you ate it in France.
 After all, they lay claim to this filling dish.

-These colorful and delicious pastry cakes are simply to die for, and are widely sold all over Paris!
-If you find your way over to Pierre Herme (which is known for selling the best Macarons in Paris), you’ll be able to find unique flavors, unbeatable taste, and can buy a full box to bring home to friends and family.
+These colorful and delicious pastry cakes are simply to die for and are widely sold all over Paris!
+If you find your way over to Pierre Herme (which is known for selling the best Macarons in Paris), you’ll be able to find unique flavors and unbeatable taste and can buy a full box to bring home to friends and family.

-I know champagne technically isn’t a food, but is there really any excuse not to drink the bubbly stuff in its country of origin?
+I know champagne technically isn’t a food, but you can’t tackle a Paris trip plan and not drink the bubbly stuff in its country of origin?
 Cheers!

 Basic French Words & Phrases to Learn for 4 Days in Paris

 French people are very proud of their language, and while many folks in Paris do speak English, I’d strongly suggest learning and speaking some basic French when you’re in Paris.
 Here are 10 words to get you started, but I’d also suggest downloading Duolingo or another language-learning app!